Pacers erase 17-point deficit to take 2-1 lead over Cavs | New Country 923

-INDIANAPOLIS (AP) — Bojan Bogdanovic scored 30 points, leading the Indiana Pacers back from a 17-point halftime deficit for a 92-90 victory over the Cleveland Cavaliers on Friday night for a 2-1 lead in their first-round series.
+On Friday, the one-year anniversary of a historic playoff collapse against Cleveland, Indiana flipped the script by rallying from a 17-point halftime deficit and held on for a 92-90 victory over the Cavaliers to take a 2-1 lead in the best-of-seven series.
+They can take command of the series by winning Sunday on their home court.

+“Last year’s team, I don’t know if we would have gone down 17, I don’t know if we would have overcome it,” forward Thaddeus Young said.
+“But this team, we’ve been resilient all year.
+We’ve overcome adversity.”

-Cleveland was 39-0 during the regular season when leading after three quarters and kept that perfect mark intact with a Game 2 win.
+And on Friday they did it against a Cavaliers team that was 39-0 in the regular season when leading after three quarters.

-The incredible second-half charge came exactly one year after Indiana blew a 26-point halftime lead in a historic playoff collapse against the Cavs.

-This time, the Pacers delivered a devastating blow to the three-time defending Eastern Conference champs — on a night LeBron Jones joined Michael Jordan as the only players in playoff history to record 100 double-doubles.
-James finished with 28 points and 12 rebounds, but it wasn’t enough to prevent Cleveland from losing its first game this season after leading following the third quarter.
+Bojan Bogdanovic scored 19 of his playoff career-high 30 points in the second half, finishing 7 of 9 on 3-pointers.
+Victor Oladipo added 18 points, six rebounds and seven assists.

+Bogdanovic also spent most of the game defending LeBron James, who finished with 28 points, 12 rebounds, eight assists and six turnovers.
+He joined Michael Jordan as the only players in league history with 100 double-doubles in the postseason.
+Jordan had 109.

 TIP-INS

-Cavaliers: Have lost five of seven this season to the Pacers and are 0-3 in Indianapolis. … Cleveland is now 37-7 in the playoffs against the Eastern Conference since 2015. … Love finished with 19 points and six rebounds despite playing with an injured left thumb. … James has 12 straight double-doubles against the Pacers.
+Cavaliers: Have lost five of seven to the Pacers and are 0-3 in Indianapolis this season. … Cleveland is 37-7 in the playoffs against Eastern Conference teams since James returned in 2015. … Love finished with 19 points and six rebounds despite playing with an injured left thumb. … George Hill scored nine points in the first quarter and finished with 13. … James has 12 straight double-doubles against the Pacers.
 He also played in his 221st career playoff game to move past Kobe Bryant for No. 6 on the career list.

-Pacers: Have won only two of their last seven playoff games against the Cavs. … Indiana was 11-2 in games decided by three or fewer points this season — the best winning percentage by a team since the 1979-80 Philadelphia 76ers. … The Pacers have rallied from deficits of 15 or more points nine times this season. … Victor Oladipo had 18 points, six rebounds and seven assists. … Thaddeus Young scored 12 points.
+Pacers: Have won only two of their last seven playoff games against the Cavs. … Indiana is now 12-3 in games decided by three or fewer points this season. … The Pacers have rallied from deficits of 15 or more points nine times. … Bogdanovic tied the Pacers’ playoff record for 3s made, which was done four other times.

 TEMPERS FLARE